1. Encourage interaction and collaboration among employee networks

 About Independent Women

 Created by women, Independent Women is the UK’s longest-running and only national IFA specialising in wealth management for women.
-Independent Women is a trading name of Forvis Mazars Financial Planning Ltd, which is wholly owned by Forivs Mazars LLP, the UK firm of Forvis Mazars, an international advisory and accountancy group.
+Independent Women is a trading name of Forvis Mazars Financial Planning Ltd, which is wholly owned by Forvis Mazars LLP, the UK firm of Forvis Mazars, an international advisory and accountancy group.